borisblack/scicms-client/docs/item_management.md

 - `sortOrder` - the order in which the attribute appears in the form/table.

 For any attribute of any Item, we can define your own form component (for more details, see the [Extensions](/docs/extensions.md) section).

+## Relationships

+There are four types of relations: `oneToOne`, `manyToOne`, `oneToMany` and `manyToMany`.
+This type is specified in the `relType` field of the attribute.
+The second required parameter of the `relation` type attribute is `target` - the name of the Item with which the relation is made.

+### OneToOne relationship

+This type of relationship implies that there is a single record in another table that is referenced by the record of the current Item (an attribute with the `relation` type of the current Item stores the identifier of the record of the second Item).
+In this case, the current Item is the "owner" of the relationship.
+The Items that make up the `oneToOne` relationship can belong to different datasources.
+The relation attribute of the first Item refers to the attribute of the second Item, which is specified in its **ID Attribute** parameter (default - `id`).
+This behavior can be overridden by setting the `referencedBy` field in the relation attribute.
+For more information about relationships, see [SciCMS Core documentation](https://github.com/borisblack/scicms-core/blob/main/docs/data_model.md "Data model").

+The `oneToOne` relationship can be bidirectional.
+Then the second Item also contains a virtual relation to the current one (without a physical table column, since it is not the "owner" of the relationship) with an additional `mappedBy` parameter.
+This parameter contains the name of the owner Item attribute that the relationship is based on.
+In bidirectional relationship, the owning Item must also contain an additional parameter (called `inversedBy`) on its side.
+Similar to `mappedBy`, this parameter contains the name of the attribute of the opposite Item that the relationship is based on.

+### manyToOne relationship

+A `manyToOne` relationship implies that there is a record in another table that is referenced by the current Item's records.
+The `manyToOne` relationship is always "owning", i.e. stores the record identifier of the second Item in its attribute column.
+The Items that make up the `manyToOne` and `oneToMany` relationships may belong to different datasources.
+Also, similar to `oneToOne`, we can override the identifier of the opposite Item by adding the `referencedBy` field to the relation attribute.

+### oneToMany relationship

+The `manyToOne` relationship can be bidirectional.
+Then the second Item will contain a virtual relation of type `oneToMany` to the list of records of the current Item with an additional parameter `mappedBy`.
+This parameter contains the name of the owner Item attribute on which the `manyToOne` relationship is built.
+In bidirectional relationship, the owning Item must also contain an additional parameter (called `inversedBy`) on its side.
+Similar to `mappedBy`, this parameter contains the name of the attribute of the opposite Item on which the `oneToMany` relationship is built.

+### manyToMany relationship

+The `manyToMany` relationship implies that the current Item's records can be referenced by the second Item's records.
+The reverse is also true: records of the second Item can be referenced by records of the current Item.
+To model such a relationship in a relational DBMS, it is necessary to have an intermediate table that stores links of the tables of the first and second Items to each other.
+Based on this requirement, before implementing the `manyToMany` relationship, we need to create an intermediate Item with two attributes `source` and `target` of type `relation` and the value `relType` = `manyToOne` (one for each of the main Items).
+We can then create `manyToMany` relations in each of the primary Items by specifying an `intermediate` property of the relation attribute.
+If the current Item is located (in an intermediate Item) in the `source` position, then the name of the attribute of the opposite Item is located in the `inversedBy` property, if in the `target` position - then in the `mappedBy` property.

+The Items that make up the `manyToMany` relationship cannot belong to different datasources.
+This limitation is due to the presence of an intermediate Item.

 ## Versioning